 Acceptance into each of the dance programs is based on a formal dance audition.
 The audition is held by members of the dance faculty.
-Proficiency at the intermediate level in the ballet, modern, or jazz dance idiom is required for acceptance as a dance major/minor.
+Proficiency at the intermediate level in the ballet, modern or jazz dance idiom is required for acceptance as a dance major/minor.
 Prospective dance students may not audition until they have completed the Admissions process, and have been accepted into Marygrove College's academic program.
+All incoming dance majors will be designated as Bachelor of Arts/ Dance degree candidates.
+At the conclusion of the freshmen year, the student may petition the dance department faculty and request to change their academic program to the BA Dance Education or BFA Dance Performance degree.

 Marygrove's various dance programs are designed for the particular interest of each student while maintaining the highest standard accepted in the professional workplace.
-A degree in dance completed at Marygrove College prepares the student for a future as a performer, educator, choreographer, musical theatre entertainer, critic, dance historian, private studio owner, or further studies beyond the bachelor's degree.
+A degree in dance completed at Marygrove College prepares the student for a future as a performer, educator, choreographer, musical theatre entertainer, critic, dance historian, private studio owner, or further studies beyond the bachelor degree.